rxaviers/cldr-data-downloader/DCO.md

 (c) The contribution was provided directly to me by some other person who certified (a) or (b) and I have not modified it.

-(d) I understand and agree that this project and the contribution are public and that a record of the contribution (including all metadata and personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with cldr-data's policies and the requirements of the MIT license where they are relevant.
+(d) I understand and agree that this project and the contribution are public and that a record of the contribution (including all metadata and personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with cldr-data-downloader's policies and the requirements of the MIT license where they are relevant.

 (e) I am granting this work to this project under the terms of the [MIT license](http://opensource.org/licenses/MIT).